Confirmation of Acceptance for Studies (CAS)

 I am a low risk national, and I have read that I am not required to provide certain documents?

-As a ‘low risk’ national you will not be required to submit any financial evidence in support of your Student visa application, however, it is still your responsibility to ensure you hold these documents should a UKVI (Home Office) caseworker wish to request these at a later date when they consider the visa application.
+A 'low risk' national is a national of countries listed under the 'differential evidence requirement'.
+As a ‘low risk’ national you will not be required to submit any financial evidence in support of your Student visa application, however, it is still your responsibility to ensure you hold these documents should a UKVI (Home Office) caseworker wish to request these at a later date when they consider your visa application.

 Low Risk nationals would be required to submit the following visa documents, where these apply to your circumstances